isaacarvestad/pll-smc/README.md

 likelihood computations performed by the [Phylogenetic Likelihood Library](https://github.com/xflouris/libpll).

+This project was written as a part of a bachelor thesis by Henrik Lagebrand and Isaac Arvestad, supervised by Jens Lagergren at KTH

 ## Getting started
 Instructions assume a Unix system with Bash or a similar shell.